frougon/CondConfigParser/README.rst

 The package is named ``python3-condconfigparser``.
 A package for Debian *stable* is also available.
-If this is what you want, just replace *unstable* with *jessie*, or whatever is the codename of the current Debian *stable* release, in the ``sources.list`` lines given above.
+If this is what you want, just replace *unstable* with *buster*, or whatever is the codename of the current Debian *stable* release, in the ``sources.list`` lines given above.

 .. _Debian: https://www.debian.org/